 Each carries certain advantages, though some carry serious disadvantages as well.
 Here are some factors to consider when looking for sell-side contract management software.

 Suite Systems: For years, companies preferred large enterprise suites for all their software needs.
-Suite solutions were simple for IT departments to manage, since they only have to deal with one major application provider.
-Risk-adverse senior management saw suite solutions as a safe choice, since most suite vendors are well-established.
-However, for contract management, suite vendors rarely offer a robust solution, and are too rigid to conform to the specific needs of an organization.
-This leaves companies with a “take what they give us” approach to contract management software.
+Suite solutions were simple for IT departments to manage since they only have to deal with one major application provider.
+Risk-averse senior management saw suite solutions as a safe choice since most suite vendors are well-established.
+However, for contract management, suite vendors rarely offer a robust solution and are too rigid to conform to the specific needs of an organization.
+This leaves companies with a "take what they give us" approach to contract management software.